rochoa85/PepFun/README.md

 ## Support

-In case the protocol is useful for other research projects and require some advice, please contact us to the email: rodrigo.ochoa@udea.edu.co
+In case the protocol is useful for other research projects and require some advice, please contact us to the email: rodrigo.ochoa@udea.edu.co.